philipov/powertools/README.md

 ---
 ##### `powertools.logging`
 - `AutoLogger` class provides a recipe that automatically initialises a logger with color support and stack depth indentation.
-  - 'Autologger.setdebug' context manager property turns on debug output during scope
+  - `Autologger.setdebug` context manager property turns on debug output during scope

 ---